 For instance, you may find some are exchange-only or don't include delivery, while other return policies are only applicable if you purchase a mattress protector.
 In certain companies, you'll have to try your new mattress for a minimum of three to four weeks.

 Generally, for mattress retailers to accept returns of used mattresses the law tags must be attached.
 What's more, your mattress shouldn't come with any burns, tears, stains, or soiling.
 So, you'll be better off using a mattress protector until you're sure that you'll keep the mattress.

-However, returned mattresses that are reused and recycled don't need the above conditions.
+According to various mattress industry statistics, many mattress companies either reuse or recycle most unwanted mattresses.
+That said, returned mattresses that are reused and recycled don't need the above conditions.
 Plus, return policies often apply to mattress foundations and mattresses.
 They exclude motorized or adjustable bed frames closeouts and demos, and other accessories that come with mattresses like pillows.

 Frequently Asked Questions

 With the broad range of mattresses on the market, finding the best one for you can be pretty intimidating.
 While you can choose a smart bed or a standard memory foam mattress, the best mattresses to go for are those that offer accommodations to all your individual and specific requirements.

 Remember, selecting your preferred size and the amount you're willing to spend will help narrow down the lists of beds that best suit your needs.
 Other vital information to help in your search includes your temperature, sleep positions and pain points.